Medicare Enrolled

 What this data tells you about Dr. Parmar

-Dr. Kompal Parmar is a family medicine in Lubbock, TX, with 14 years in practice.
+Dr. Kompal Parmar is a family medicine specialist in Lubbock, TX, with 14 years of NPI registration.
 Based on federal Medicare data, Dr. Parmar performed 8,907 Medicare services across 4,543 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Parmar received a total of $10,224 from 45 pharmaceutical and/or device companies across 580 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in family medicine.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.